USFWS/secas/blueprint.md

 Do you have a question about the Blueprint?
 Would you like help using the Blueprint to support a proposal or inform a decision?
 Staff across the Southeast are here to support you!

 The Blueprint is also revised based on input from people like you.
-So if you have a suggestion on how to improve the priorities, let us know!
+So if you have a suggestion on how to improve the Blueprint, let us know!

 To get help or provide feedback, [visit the Get Involved tab to reach out to the staff person working in your state]({{ "/get-involved" | prepend: site.baseurl }}).